 Announcements: Judy Lechner said there will be a march this Saturday at 10 AM in Woodstock and another at one o’clock at the Kingston City Hall to protest the current zero tolerance immigration practices and the separation of mothers and their children.

 Motion to adjourn: Made by Christine Dinsmore, seconded by Tim Scott.
+Unanimous approval.

+Submitted by Bill Barr, Secretary